Journal Information & Policies

 Take Down Policy

-This section explains what the Library will do if you believe content on the Edinburgh Open Journals platform infringes any person's rights, or applicable UK laws (policy as of September 2017).
+This section explains what the Edinburgh University Library will do if you believe content on this hosting platform infringes any person's rights, or applicable UK laws.

 - Make an initial assessment of its validity